-Raising awareness Your Stories Lorna's Story In January 2013, I was sent home from work as a colleague recognised that I wasn’t myself.
-The next day I was admitted to hospital and four weeks later after two drug induced comas, countless investigations and a five day treatment of plasmaphoresis, I was discharged from hospital.
+Lorna's Story In January 2013, I was sent home from work as a colleague recognised that I wasn’t myself.
+The next day I was admitted to hospital, and four weeks later, after two drug-induced comas, countless investigations and a five-day treatment of plasmapheresis, I was discharged from hospital.
 I have been extremely lucky.
-My husband was called in to say goodbye and later was told to expect anything from a good recovery to severe brain damage.
+My husband was called in to say goodbye, and later was told to expect anything from a good recovery to severe brain damage.
 These words still send shivers down my spine.
-Now almost six years on, I am back at work as a practice pharmacist, able to drive and fly to go in holiday again and, most importantly, am able to be a wife and Mum to Jasmine who is now 8 and Jacob who is 4.
+Now, almost six years on, I am back at work as a practice pharmacist, able to drive and fly to go in holiday again, and, most importantly, am able to be a wife and a mum to Jasmine who is now 8 and Jacob who is 4.
 So what has changed?
-Post-encephalitis, I take medication to control my nocturnal seizures, have memory problems mainly affecting my short term memory and have am unable to drink alcohol but that’s pretty much it.
-I work as a practice pharmacist in two GP practices where I support the team in anything connected to the safe and effective use of medicines.
+Post-encephalitis, I take medication to control my nocturnal seizures, have memory problems mainly affecting my short-term memory and am unable to drink alcohol but that’s pretty much it.
+I work as a practice pharmacist in two GP practices where I support the team regarding anything connected to the safe and effective use of medicines.
 I never doubted that I would be able to return to work but I needed to demonstrate that I am still clinically competent.
 Before returning to work in January 2014, I underwent psychometric testing.
-These memory tests akin to The Krypton Factor assessed all parts of my memory.
+These memory tests akin to the Krypton Factor assessed all parts of my memory.
 Happily, I was declared fit to work.
 I also took part in another study as I am able to function at a higher level than my MRIs would predict.
-Not bad for someone who can’t remember if they turned my straighteners off most mornings!
-To the outside world I look the same, but its only people who knew me before encephalitis who may notice a difference.
+Not bad for someone who can’t remember if they turned off their straighteners most mornings!
+To the outside world I look the same, but people who knew me before encephalitis may notice a difference.
 There are significant gaps in my memory for the 18 months prior to encephalitis, and I am not always able to make new memories, especially if I have only met someone or experienced something once or twice.
-This can be embarrassing but my family, friends and colleagues accept this as part of me.
-As you’d expect a lot of things change in six years.
-I’ve met several of my closest friends through the school gate, and they’ve only ever known me post-encephalitis.
-In many ways that’s helps me to feel normal - whatever normal is - as there’s no reference to memories that I no longer have.
+This can be embarrassing, but my family, friends and colleagues accept this as part of me.
+As you’d expect, a lot of things have changed in six years.
+I’ve met several of my closest friends at the school gate, and they’ve only ever known me post-encephalitis.
+In many ways that helps me to feel normal - whatever normal is - as there’s no reference to memories that I no longer have.
 However, meeting new people both personally and professionally is not without its dilemmas.
 At what point should I tell people about my memory?
 Too early and I could appear to be protesting too much, and too late and people may have noticed my memory deficit and may have thought that I wasn’t listening to conversations and considered me to be ignorant or judged my professional competence.
 I do have a picture of my MRI on my phone case which sometimes makes the decision of when to tell people for me - especially as it looks like a cross between a lion and something out of Star Wars!
-Over time, I have become more comfortable with sharing my experience with encephalitis and generally tell people much sooner than I would have done a few years ago.
+Over time, I have become more comfortable with sharing my experience with encephalitis, and generally tell people much sooner than I would have done a few years ago.
 I rarely refer to encephalitis, instead I use the term brain injury.
 As a pharmacist I’m embarrassed to say that I hadn’t heard of encephalitis until I was told that I was recovering from it, and neither had the paramedic who looked after me after one of my seizures.
-I’ve been told he said: ‘encephalitis-what?
-You’re coming with me!’
-Each year World Encephalitis Day is a reminder to stop and remember what really counts in our lives and how lucky we have been and continue to be.
-We hope that sharing our experience will not only increase awareness of the condition but offer reassurance for those in the early stages of recovery that - with a few adjustments - life can return to normal, whatever that is!
+Each year, World Encephalitis Day is a reminder to stop and remember what really counts in our lives and how lucky we have been and continue to be.
+We hope that sharing our experiences will not only increase awareness of the condition but offer reassurance for those in the early stages of recovery, that - with a few adjustments - life can return to normal, whatever that is!